icons8/megacreator-docs/docs/index.md

 ## Additional features

-Apart from graphic assets described above, Mega Creator features our AI tools: **Background Remover** and **Face Swapper**.
+Apart from the graphic assets described above, Mega Creator features our AI tools: **Background Remover** and **Face Swapper**.

 You can remove backgrounds from any images uploaded manually:

 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/reindeer.mp4" type="video/mp4"></video>

-If you pick an image from the **Photo** section, you will be able to swap the face of a person on the photo with an AI-generated twin, one of the preloaded images or with a photo you uploaded yourself:
+If you pick an image from the **Photo** section, you will be able to swap the face of a person on the photo with an AI-generated twin, one of the preloaded images, or with a photo you uploaded yourself:

 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/faceswap.mp4" type="video/mp4"></video>